fluent/fluentd-docs-gitbook/how-to-guides/free-alternative-to-splunk-by-fluentd.md

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source search engine well-known for its ease of use.
 [Kibana](https://www.elastic.co/products/kibana) is an open-source Web UI that makes Elasticsearch user friendly for marketers, engineers and data scientists alike.

-By combining these three tools \(Fluentd + Elasticsearch + Kibana\) we get a scalable, flexible, easy to use the log search engine with a great Web UI that provides an open-source Splunk alternative, all for free.
+By combining these three tools \(Fluentd + Elasticsearch + Kibana\) we get a scalable, flexible, easy to use log search engine with a great Web UI that provides an open-source Splunk alternative, all for free.

 ![Fluentd + Elasticsearch + Kibana](../.gitbook/assets/fluentd-elasticsearch-kibana.png)